Department of Kinesiology

 The mission of the Fresno State MSAT Program is to provide a student-centered learning environment where students flourish academically and clinically.
 We will produce culturally competent, evidence-based Athletic Trainers who are prepared to enter a variety of clinical settings.
 Our alumni will be leaders in the profession who advocate for Athletic Training in their communities throughout their careers.
 Values of the program include: communication, courtesy and respect, diversity, integrity and accountability, and professionalism.
-View our goals and outcome data here.
+View our goals and continuous improvement process.

 About our program

 Athletic Trainers (ATs) are healthcare professionals who collaborate with physicians to provide preventative services, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.
 Students who want to become certified athletic trainers must earn a degree from an accredited athletic training curriculum.
 Accredited programs include formal instruction in areas such as injury/illness prevention, first aid and emergency care, assessment of injury/illness, human anatomy and physiology, therapeutic modalities, and nutrition.
 Classroom learning is enhanced through clinical education experiences. (learn more at nata.org/athletic-training)

 A Master's degree from a CAATE-accredited program is required to become a Certified Athletic Trainer.